Cereal (1 piece)

 How to consume Cereal without glucose spikes

-Opt for cereals that are made from whole grains and high in fiber.
-This can help slow down the absorption of sugar and reduce spikes.
+Opt for cereals that are high in fiber.
+Look for whole grains like oats or bran that can help slow down the absorption of sugar.

 Add Protein

-Incorporate a source of protein like Greek yogurt or a handful of nuts to your cereal.
-This can help stabilize blood sugar levels.
+Incorporate a source of protein, such as a serving of Greek yogurt or a handful of nuts, to your cereal.
+Protein can help stabilize your blood sugar levels and reduce spikes.

 Discover